-Shortly afterward my stepson, an online health coach and personal trainer, shared a video talking all about the great health benefits of purple potatoes.
+Shortly afterward my stepson, an online health coach and personal trainer, shared a video talking all about the great health benefits of and purple potatoes.
+He also talked about how to cook purple potatoes.
 I immediately sent him a text sharing how we’d tried them a few times and now we were hooked!

 Purple potatoes can be cooked in the same ways as other potato varieties.
 They can be mashed, boiled and roasted, all with the skins on.
 When you roast them, the purple color deepens even more and they look beautiful on your plate!

-Roasted purple potatoes have become a staple side dish that we enjoy several times a month.
+Roasted Purple Potato recipes have become a staple side dish that we enjoy several times a month.
 They are easy to prepare because they don’t require peeling.
 Just scrub, chop, season and roast!

 Haven’t tried purple potatoes?
+The health benefits alone are surprising.
 Here’s why you should jump on the bandwagon!

 - Purple potatoes are about 70 calories per half cup with 15 grams of carbs and no fat.